mikkelertbjerg/gRPC-vs-REST/README.md

 ![Rest Architecture](Graphics/rest_architecture.png)

 ## Sample project and metrics
-If you want to replicate this experiment yourself, database setup can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/Database-scripts) and sourcecode for the rest-api can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/RestForBlog2)
+If you want to replicate this experiment yourself, database setup can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/Database-scripts) and source code for the rest-api can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/RestForBlog2)

 Running our setup yielded these results:

 ![Rest Results](Graphics/rest_average.png)

 The difference between a single small payload and a single large payload is small in the context of a daily task.
 A single small payload has a mean response time of 0.0198 whilst a single large payload has a mean response time of 0.0206 seconds.
-But in relation to each other its a 33% increase in response time.
+But in relation to each other it's a 33% increase in response time.

 To put this into perspective a small payload contains 9 values of data.
 A large payload contains (3+(6*9))*6+3 or 345 values.
 This means that we have requested 3733,33% more data and it only took 4.04% longer.